heykapil/overleaf-cep/README.md

 ## 📄 License

 This Docker build repository is open source.
 Please refer to the upstream projects for the specific licensing of the Overleaf application code (AGPL-3.0).
+The docker images provided are 'as is' without warranty of any kind and for research and educational purpose.